kiliantscherny/Fun-With-LEGO-data/README.md

 1. **Extract (`E`): Airflow & Python scripts**
    - Download the complete Rebrickable database
-   - Use the Brick Insights API to get additional information
+   - Use the Brick Insights API to get reviews and ratings information about each set
-   - Scrape LEGO's website for more information
+   - [Optional] scrape LEGO's website for more information
 2. **Load (`L`): GCP Cloud Storage and BigQuery**
    - Store the extracted data in a data lake
    - Load the data into a data warehouse